-When I think of summer in Spain, my mind immediately thinks of Costa Brava.
+When I think of summer in Spain, my mind immediately thinks of the Costa Brava.
 A coastal escape only a few short hours away from Barcelona, it’s the perfect destination for a week of relaxing.
-When it comes to where to visit in Costa Brava, there are many beach towns and countryside villages to consider.
+When it comes to things to do in the Costa Brava, there are many beach towns and countryside villages to visit.

 Where to Visit in Costa Brava, Spain